mschouler/MAdLib-PyFR/README.md

 ```
 and go back to the previous building command.

+Another possible dependency issue is related to `Boost` as the code won't be able to compile with a version `>=1.72`.
+A quick fix in that case is to enforce its installation by removing the if condition under `# ----- BOOST Headers -----` in `CMakeLists.txt`.

 At that point you should have a working MAdLib install with a bunch of new executables contained in `MAdLib/trunk/build/Testcases/`.

 💡 **Tip**: assuming that no modification is made to MAdLib's core code, all Testcases code can directly be recompiled via the `make install` command.
 This will automatically update the corresponding executables.